Ghirensics/ghiro/docs/src/setup/index.rst

     * NudePy: used for nude detection
     * ImageHash: to calculate perceptual image hash

-If you choose MySQL or PostgrSQL as database you have to install their additional drivers.
+If you choose MySQL or PostgreSQL as database you have to install their additional drivers.

 Ghiro web application is tested and working on the following browsers: